 Even skin that is protected can be subject to frostbite.
 It's the most common injury resulting from exposure to severe cold, and it usually occurs on fingers, toes, nose, ears, cheeks and chin.
-If caught early, it is possible to prevent permanent damage.
-If not, frostbite can cause tissue death and lead to amputation.
+If caught early, permanent damage can be prevented.
+If not, frostbite can lead to tissue death and amputation.

 If you suspect frostbite:

 ● Move the victim out of the cold and into a warm place

 ● Remove wet clothing and constricting items

 ● Protect between ﬁngers and toes with dry gauze

 ● Seek medical attention as soon as possible

 ● Warm the frostbitten area in lukewarm water (99 to 104 degrees) for 20 to 30 minutes only if medical care will be delayed and if there is no danger of the skin refreezing